JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/multiple_observations.md

 in the original `all_obs` the third recording came from law `LawB`, which depends on a parameter `γ` that was not shared with any other recording and hence did not appear in the inter-dependency dictionary.
-Every such "lonely" parameter is introduced by a function `initialise!` and is given a name by pre-pending its original name with `REC($i)_`, with `($i)` denoting the original index of a recording that the parameter came from.
+Every such "lonely" parameter is introduced by a function `initialize` and is given a name by pre-pending its original name with `REC($i)_`, with `($i)` denoting the original index of a recording that the parameter came from.